 What is the COP 28?

 COP28 is the 28th session of the Conference of Parties.
 COP is held every year to discuss and find solutions for climate change.
-COP28 is slated to take place in the UAE in late 2023 (tentatively between November 6 and 17), and Dubai Expo City has been chosen as the host city.
+COP28 will be held in the UAE at Dubai Expo City from November 30 to December 12, 2023.
+The thirteen-day long programme will begin on Thursday and conclude on Tuesday.

 When and where will COP28 take place?